MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-chat-overview.md

 Below are some example scenarios where you can use Sales agent, along with sample prompts for each.

-### Scenario 1: Become an expert on your accounts
+### Scenario 1: Become an expert on your CRM records

 This scenario is ideal for users who:

-- Recently took over an account that was previously managed by other teams.
+- Recently took over an account or opportunity that was previously managed by other teams.
-- Work on an account with multiple touchpoints across the business.
+- Work on an account or opportunity with multiple touchpoints across the business.
-- Want to quickly get up to speed on an account they plan to engage with.
+- Want to quickly get up to speed on an account or opportunity they plan to engage with.

 #### Information prompts